faizandroid01/django_profile_rest_api/README.md

   **TEST FOR APIVIEW**

-      - Run Server nd hit the api at http://localhost:8000/api/hello-view/
+      - Run Server and hit the api at http://localhost:8000/api/hello-view/